christyjacob4/pghashlib/README.md

-# pghashlib - high performance hash functions for PostgreSQL
+# pghashlib

-A PostgreSQL extension providing high-performance hash functions for data processing and analysis.
+pghashlib is a PostgreSQL extension providing high-performance hash functions for data processing and analysis.
 Currently includes MurmurHash3, CRC32, CityHash64, CityHash128, lookup2, lookup3be, and lookup3le algorithms.

 ## Table of Contents